 For the past several years The Improv Network has made donations to the Detroit Creativity Project as part of their ongoing mission.
 This program, which places improv classes into the schools of Detroit is an amazing opportunity for children who might otherwise not have access to any arts education, but it is also much more than that.
 Any member of an improv community knows the power of the work we do on stage and the lessons we learn in class to change our lives for the better.
 Maybe we learned to be better listeners when we were part of a small college group in the Midwest or went to a big state school in the South.
 Perhaps we learned to support others as students in a bustling scene like those in Austin, Philadelphia, and North Carolina.
 If we’re lucky we might even be active in an entertainment capital like New York, Toronto, or London and make a living putting ourselves in the shoes of another character to see things from their point of view and writing or acting that out.

-So today, I’m writing to ask members of The Improv Network to consider opening their wallets (or their iPhones depending on how high-tech you are) and consider making a personal donation to The Improv Project’s Generosity Campaign to Help Us Grow The Improv Project in 2017.
+So today, I’m writing to ask members of The Improv Network to consider opening their wallets (or their iPhones depending on how high-tech you are) and consider making a personal donation to The Improv Project’s Generosity Campaign to Help Us Grow The Improv Project in 2017 by using the best IT experts help.

 For the past several years I have served on the board of The Detroit Creativity Project, which is close to my heart because I grew up just outside Detroit and first learned to improvise from one of the DCP’s Founders, Marc Evan Jackson.
 The Improv Project has taught thousands of students since it began – and the power of improv could not be more clear than it is when you look at it’s impact on the kids this program has transformed.
 Recently, the University of Michigan studied the effect learning to improvise had on students in The Improv Project and the board were simultaneously thrilled and amazed by what they found.
 Although the research has not reached the point of publication, researchers found that participating in just ten weeks of The Improv Project led to statistically significant reductions in social phobia and depression – issues that more than half of the students in the program screened positive for at the outset of their participation.